jorotenev/deka_minion/load_data/README.md

         "<place_id>": {
             "geometry": {"location": {"lat":1, "lng":2}},
             "place_id": "<place_id>",
-            "photos": ....
+            "photos": ["some more":"keys and values"]
         },
-        // more places

     }
 }
 ```

 The package then would load the above data to Redis.
-For a given geographical area (let's say `"sofia"`) we would load into the following keys:
+For a given geographical area (let's say `"sofia"`) we would load into redis the following keys:
 * `cities:places:sofia` - holds a hash.
 The key is a `place_id` (as returned by the Google Places Search API).
 The
 value is a json-string holding a json object representing a single place.
 A place has information like its geolocation,
 name, place-type (bar, cafe, etc.).